About the Institute

 The Institute welcomes inquiries from prospective students interested in studying South Asia at Columbia.
 Applications to apply to Columbia Schools can be found on-line at their respective websites, as below.

 For information about the Institute's Certificate in South Asia Studies for graduate students, and its requirements, please visit the Certificate page on the SAI website.
 If you have further questions or concerns, please contact M.A.
-Program Director at <qac2000@columbia.edu>.
+Program Director Syantani Chatterjee at <sc3079@columbia.edu>.

 For information about MA and Ph.D programs in the Graduate School of Arts and Sciences, and to find links to departmental websites offering M.A. and Ph.D. degree programs of interest to South Asia scholars (AnthropologyComparative LiteratureHistoryMiddle Eastern, South Asian and African StudiesPolitical Science, and Religion), please visit the above departmental links or go to the GSAS website at http://www.columbia.edu/cu/gsas/pages/pstudents/admissions/information/index.html.